tjtanjin/react-chatbotify-docs/docs/api/bot_options.md

 ### Notification

 Properties here handle the message notification sent to the user.
 When toggled on, a notification sound will be played when a message is sent while the chat window is closed or while the user is alt-tab.
-Note that this feature will be disabled if chat window is embedded.
+For embedded chatbots, notification will be played if chatbot is scrolled out of view.

 | Name                       | Type                            | Default                                     | Description                                                                                                                    |
 | -------------------------- | ------------------------------- | ------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |